Working in regions that are deprived of basic services, the first commitment of Friendship is Saving Lives.

 WATER TREATMENT PLANTS

-The coastal communities of Bangladesh are always in dire shortage of safe drinking water due to the extreme salinity in ground water.
+The coastal communities of Bangladesh are always in dire shortage of safe drinking water due to the extreme salinity in ground water, creating huge health problems.

 We have installed six water treatment plants to make safe drinking water available at an affordable price for the most underprivileged segments of the population.